 In 2021, colorectal cancer was the second leading cause of cancer deaths in Kentucky.

-high performing colon cancer surgeryhigh performing GI cancer surgeryColon and Rectal Cancer at UK Markey Cancer Center
+high performing colon cancer surgeryhigh performing gastroenterology and GI cancer surgeryColon and Rectal Cancer at UK Markey Cancer Center

 Markey's gastrointestinal cancer team provides expert consultation and ongoing care for patients with cancers of the colon and rectum.
 We offer state-of-the-art gastrointestinal cancer screening and diagnoses as well as the latest advances in surgical, radiation and chemotherapeutic interventions.
 Our team has special expertise in extensive radical surgery on the colon and rectum, including total proctectomy and J-pouch reconstruction for rectal cancer; total rectal resection using the colo-anal reconstruction technique; nerve-preserving surgery in rectal cancer to preserve sexual function and "tumor downstaging" using innovative preoperative chemoradiation therapy programs.